 Photo: Stewart, I. T., Bacon, C. M., & Burke, W. D. (2014).
 The uneven distribution of environmental burdens and benefits in Silicon Valley's backyard.
 Applied Geography, 55, 266-277.

 - Our Vision

-The Environmental Justice and the Common Good Initiative fosters community-driven research for social and environmental justice.
+The Environmental Justice and the Common Good Initiative fosters community-driven research and learning for environmental and social justice.

 - Our Mission

 We conduct research and provide training, resources, and networking to support community-driven research and educational partnerships for environmental justice among community organizations, Santa Clara University faculty and students, and other academic institutions in Northern California and Jesuit higher education.

 The Initiative is uniquely positioned to: